bitcoinhodler/glacier-psbt/README.md

   private keys, ensuring change addresses are entirely under our control.

+The scripting should first check if this installation of Bitcoin Core already contains the specified address.
+The user may have created this cold-storage address years earlier and can't remember if they ever imported it.

 # Process 2: Display balances of all Glacier addresses

 *Use case: obvious*